Gastritis: History

-In 1,000 A.D, Avicenna first gave the description of stomach cancer.
-In 1728, German physician Georg Ernst Stahl first coined the term "gastritis".
-Italian anatomical pathologist Giovanni Battista Morgagni further described the characteristics of gastric inflammation.
-He described the characteristics of erosive or ulcerative gastritis and erosive gastritis.
-Between 1808 and 1831, French physician François-Joseph-Victor Broussais gathered information from the autopsies of dead French soldiers.
-He described chronic gastritis as "Gastritide" and erroneously believed that gastritis was the cause of ascites, typhoid fever, and meningitis.
-In 1854, Charles Handfield Jones and Wilson Fox described the microscopic changes of stomach inner lining in gastritis which existed in diffuse and segmental forms.
+Gastric cancer was first described in 1000 A.D. by the Persian physician Avicenna.
+In 1728, German physician Georg Ernst Stahl coined the term "gastritis".
+Italian anatomical pathologist Giovanni Battista Morgagni further described the characteristics of gastric inflammation, including the characteristics of erosive or ulcerative gastritis and erosive gastritis.
+Between 1808 and 1831, French physician François-Joseph-Victor Broussais gathered information from autopsies of dead French soldiers.
+He described chronic gastritis as "gastritide" and erroneously believed that gastritis was the cause of ascites, typhoid fever, and meningitis.
+In 1854, Charles Handfield Jones and Wilson Fox described the microscopic changes of the stomach's inner lining in gastritis.
 In 1855, Baron Carl von Rokitansky first described hypertrophic gastritis.
-In 1859, British physician, William Brinton first described about acute, subacute, and chronic gastritis.
+In 1859, British physician William Brinton first described acute, subacute, and chronic gastritis.
 In 1870, Samuel Fenwick noted that pernicious anemia causes glandular atrophy in gastritis.
-German surgeon Georg Ernst Konjetzny noticed that both gastric ulcer and gastric cancer are the results of gastric inflammation.
+German surgeon Georg Ernst Konjetzny noticed that both gastric ulcers and gastric cancer are the result of gastric inflammation.
 Shields Warren and Willam A. Meissner described the intestinal metaplasia of the stomach as a feature of chronic gastritis.